 They might, at times, assert their independence by being rebellious and disobedient.
 They may also talk back.
 Parents and caregivers must allow children to discover their own talents and praise them for their accomplishments.
 Ridicule and punishments for their efforts will develop feelings of inferiority or incompetence in them.

 Fidelity (Identity vs Role Confusion)

 At this stage of life, the adolescent increasingly becomes concerned with how he or she appears to others.
 This stage covers the ages from 12 to 19.
-It involves a transition from childhood to adulthood and the child develops sexual identity.
-The adolescents usually find themselves at the crossroads.
+It involves a transition from childhood to adulthood and the child develops a sexual identity.
+Adolescents usually find themselves at a crossroads.
 The questions they have are – who they are and what they can be.

 As they embark on a path of self-discovery, they may have some disagreements with their parents or caregivers.
 These disagreements are usually over matters like beliefs, religion, and political orientation.
 This is also the time when career choices are made.
 Parents or caregivers can be a guide for them in this regard, but they must avoid being too insistent.

 Early adulthood brings a need in young adults to ‘fit in’, as they feel afraid of rejections.
 There may be times when an intimate relationship is under threat from outsiders.
 As a result, young adults may seek to destroy or isolate things that threaten their life or ideals.
 Such things usually happen to those who are around the age of 30.

 Once they have surpassed this age and established their identity, they can make some long-term commitments.
 They develop the capability of forming great relationships by the way of marriage or close friendships.
 If such relationships require some compromises, they are willing to make sacrifices.
 Those who are unable to form intimate relationships often develop a sense of isolation.
 This may arouse feelings of anger and frustration in them.